Owl Seniors To Be Honored Before Final Home Match

-"I am absolutely thrilled to have Allison be part of our Rice Soccer family," said coach Adams.
+"I am absolutely thrilled Allison is part of our Rice Soccer family," said coach Adams.
 "Allison is a tremendous asset to our soccer program.
 She is a tireless worker and her dedication to this sport is amazing.
 She brings a high level of energy and a wealth of knowledge for our student-athletes.
 Allison was a phenomenal player and the sky's the limit for her coaching career."

 Martino was a four-year letterwinner at Texas A&M (2005-08) who earned All-Big 12 and All-Central Region honors.
 In her career at A&M, Martino tallied 22 assists and eight goals.
 She led the team with eight assists her junior season, including a career-high three assists in a single game against nationally-ranked Oklahoma State.
 Martino once scored two goals in a single game at Nebraska as a senior in 2008.